 Lung cancer is the leading cause of cancer-related deaths, killing more people than colorectal, breast, and prostate cancer–the second, third, and fourth-leading cancer killers–combined.
 Smoking remains the leading cause of preventable death.

-However, with early detection through low-dose CT scans, lung cancer’s mortality rate can be decreased by 20 percent.
+However, early detection through low-dose CT scans could decrease lung cancer’s mortality rate by 20%.
 That’s why early detection and screening is vital.

 Thanks to a generous gift from the Tom and Julie Wood Family Foundation, a mobile lung cancer screening program will soon take life-saving screenings to eligible high-risk Hoosiers statewide.
-The mobile program, the only one of its kind in Indiana, is expected to screen its first patient in 2025.
+The mobile program, the only one of its kind in Indiana, will screen its first patient in 2025 and is part of the End Lung Cancer Now initiative.

-The new mobile screening program was announced by Nasser Hanna, MD, at the third annual meeting of End Lung Cancer Now.
-Founded by Hanna, End Lung Cancer Now’s vision is to end the suffering and death caused by lung cancer in Indiana.
+Founded by Nasser Hanna, MD, End Lung Cancer Now’s vision is to end the suffering and death caused by lung cancer in Indiana.
 Efforts focus on reducing tobacco consumption, increasing life-saving screening CTs, improving participation in clinical research, and reducing the stigma around the disease through advocacy.

 Though they are at higher risk of developing lung cancer, veterans get fewer screenings than the general eligible population.
 This funding aims to expand access and increase accrual of more Indiana veterans into clinical trials for lung cancer.